zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 == Description ==

-<strong>Resize, optimize, optimise and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!</strong>
+*Resize, optimize, optimise and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!*

 (You say optimise I say optimize...lets call the whole thing off ;) )

-= Award Winning Image Optimizer =
+### Award Winning Image Optimizer
-Smush has been benchmarked and tested number one for speed and quality and is the <a href="https://torquemag.io/2018/04/smush-image-compression-wins-2018-plugin-madness/">award-winning</a>, back-to-back proven crowd favorite image optimization plugin for WordPress.
+Smush has been benchmarked and tested number one for speed and quality and is the [award-winning](https://torquemag.io/2018/04/smush-image-compression-wins-2018-plugin-madness/), back-to-back proven crowd favorite image optimization plugin for WordPress.

 Now with image resizing!
 Set a max width and height and large images will scale down as they are being compressed.